xindeling/Diversity-and-Inclusion-Checklist/README.md

 # Diversity and Inclusion Checklist
 An actionable checklist that for critiquing the design on Diversity & Inclusion (D&I).
-This list will continue to evolve as we keep learning and practicing my own activism through design.
+This list will continue to evolve as we keep learning and practicing activism through design.

 [See Checklist](https://xindeling.github.io/Diversity-and-Inclusion-Checklist/)